MateuszKubuszok/pipez/README.md

 )
 ```

-These types are almost identical, so rewritting it would be pretty dumb - we should be able to convert one into the other just by matching the corresponding fields (or subtypes) by name!
-That's what `Convert[From, To]` type class from pipez DSL does:
+These types are almost identical, so rewriting it would be pretty dumb - we should be able to convert one into the other
+just by matching the corresponding fields (or subtypes) by name!
+That's what `Convert[From, To]` type class from pipez
+DSL does:

 ```scala
 // given such User